 Repeating the same posts over and over looks like spam, and it’s against Twitter’s TOS.

-Only repeat evergreen posts, and make sure you have plenty of original tweets to fill your queue.
+Only repeat evergreen posts, and make sure you change up the text and images to make it original.
+Make sure you have plenty of original tweets to fill your queue.

 Twitter Mistake #3: You’re Breaking Social Rules